Full-wave modeling of the O-X mode conversion in the Pegasus Toroidal Experiment: The full-wave code IPF-FDMC

 where $\mathbf E$ and $\mathbf B$ are respectively the electric and magnetic field of the wave, $\omega_{pe}$ is the electron plasma frequency, $\omega_{ce}$ the electron cyclotron frequency and $\nu$ a collisional frequency.
 The $\nu \mathbf J$ term is responsible for collisional damping of the wave.
 While this damping mechanism is real and non-negligible, here it is artificially enhanced to prematurely cause the complete damping of the wave before its wavelength becomes too short (when the X-wave is approaching the UHR) for the adopted numerical grid to resolve it.
 Note that this enhancement does not change the conversion efficiency~\cite{Koehn_2008}.
 A more realistic picture is that the slow X-wave experience some collisional damping at the UHR and converts into an EBW that propagates towards the plasma core and is cyclotron-damped in the vicinity of the outermost ECR.
 This treatment, however, would require a finer numerical grid, finite Larmor radius corrections and a model for the cyclotron-damping of EBWs suitable for full-wave calculations or, alternatively, the coupling of the O--X full-wave solution with a ray tracing code for the propagation and damping of EBWs~\cite{Volpe_2003}.
 Such improvements are left for future work.

 Here, $\mathbf B$, $\mathbf E$ and $\mathbf J$ are three dimensional vector fields and all three components in the $R$, $Z$ and $\varphi$ direction are calculated and advanced in time, although they are treated as functions of $R$ and $Z$ only.
 In other words, the plasma inhomogeneity is 2-dimensional and the problem is invariant under translation in the transverse direction.
 The code was successfully used to model the O--X--B mode conversion process in the TJ-II stellarator~\cite{Koehn_2008} and the RFX-mod reversed field pinch~\cite{Bilato_2009}.
 Furthermore, microwave heating (although not by EBW) of the TJ-K stellarator~\cite{Koehn_2010} has been modeled with IPF-FDMC and a predecessor of the code has been applied to the WEGA stellarator~\cite{Podoba_2007}.
-More details about the code are given in Ref.~\cite{Koehn_2010phd}.
+An antenna is simulated in the code by adding a time-harmonic field to a certain position on the numerical grid.
+More details about this mechanism and about the code in general can be found in Ref.~\cite{Koehn_2010phd}.